Latin Ain’t Dead ~ Pontifical Academy

-5 thoughts on “Latin Ain’t Dead ~ Pontifical Academy”
+5 responses to “Latin Ain’t Dead ~ Pontifical Academy”

 It irritates me to no end that the entire premise of this story is based on the popular misunderstanding of what a “dead language” is.
 Latin is used, is useful, is quite lively, and is beyond all doubt dead.
 And there are distinct advantages to making use of a dead language.